sophia123-boop/CIF/README.md

 Otherwise, just copy it into any python IED and run it.

 ## Your turn
-Now it's your turn to try, ff this sounds intresting to you or someone you know, you can sign up for classes here: [cif sign ups](https://www.itisfun.org/)
+Now it's your turn to try, if this sounds intresting to you or someone you know, you can sign up for classes here: [cif sign ups](https://www.itisfun.org/)